 Traditional roofing materials, such as asphalt tiles, present particular challenges as they are exposed to the elements and are allowed to age.
 In practice, these types of roofing materials cannot stand the test of time and must be replaced more frequently than expected.

-Basalt is the most common volcanic rock type on earth.
-Exceptional basalt deposits exist in the Upper Peninsula of Michigan, making it a readily available material.
-Additionally, basalts are a desirable material due in part to their high melting temperature, high strength, good insulation properties, and relatively light weight.
+However, an opportunity exists to develop an affordable, basalt fiber-based roofing material which could replace the asphalt tile.
+Basalt, the most common volcanic rock on earth, is found in exceptionally sized deposits, some of which are in the Upper Peninsula of Michigan, making it a readily available material.
+In addition to its abundance in the immediate area, basalt is desirable due to its high melting temperature, high strength, good insulation properties, and relatively light weight.

 Team Lead - Suzannah Lenz

 Hi, my name is Suzannah Lenz and I am a 4th year Chemical Engineering student hailing from Hastings, Michigan.
 Beyond Consumer Product Manufacturing Enterprise, I currently serve as the president of Omega Chi Epsilon Chemical Engineering Honors Society and work as an academic success coach for the Waino Wahtera Center for Student Success.
 In my free time I enjoy being outdoors - hiking, kayaking, and camping are some of my favorite things to do.
 I also enjoy travelling, reading, cooking, and spending time with friends.
 This semester our team is excited to launch the Basalt Fiber Roofing Project and begin the product development process!